-Open the machine that you want to setup two factor authentication and install following PAM libraries along with development libraries that are needed for the PAM module to work correctly with Google authenticator module.
+Open the machine that you want to set up two-factor authentication and install the following PAM libraries along with development libraries that are needed for the PAM module to work correctly with the Google authenticator module.

-Once you run ‘google-authenticator‘ command, it will prompt you with a serious of question.
-Simply type “y” (yes) as the answer in most situation.
-If something goes wrong, you can type again ‘google-authenticator‘ command to reset the settings.
+Simply type “y” (yes) as the answer in most situations.
+If something goes wrong, you can type again the ‘google-authenticator‘ command to reset the settings.

 - Do you want authentication tokens to be time-based (y/n) y

 After this question, you will get your ‘secret key‘ and ‘emergency codes‘.
-Write down these details somewhere, we will need the ‘secret key‘ later on to setup Google Authenticator app.
+Write down these details somewhere, we will need the ‘secret key‘ later on to set up the Google Authenticator app.

-Open the PAM configuration file ‘/etc/pam.d/sshd‘ and add the following line to the top of the file.
+Open the PAM configuration file ‘/etc/pam.d/sshd‘ and add the following line to the bottom of the file.

-Next, open the SSH configuration file ‘/etc/ssh/sshd_config‘ and scroll for fine the line that says.
+Next, open the SSH configuration file ‘/etc/ssh/sshd_config‘ and scroll down to find the line that says.

 Change it to “yes“.
 So, it becomes like this.

-Finally, restart SSH service to take new changes.
+Finally, restart the SSH service to take new changes.

 Configuring Google Authenticator App

-Launch Google Authenticator app in your smartphone.
-Press Menu and choose “Setup an account“.
-If you don’t have this app, you can download and install Google Authenticator app on your Android/iPhone/Blackberry devices.
+Launch the Google Authenticator app on your smartphone.
+Press + and choose “Enter a setup key“.
+If you don’t have this app, you can download and install the Google Authenticator app on your Android/iPhone/Blackberry devices.

 Add your account ‘Name‘ and enter the ‘secret key‘ generated earlier.

-It will generate one time password (verification code) that will constantly changing every 30sec on your phone.
+It will generate a one-time password (verification code) that will constantly change every 30sec on your phone.

-Now try to login via SSH, you will be prompted with Google Authenticator code (Verification code) and Password whenever you attempt to log in via SSH.
-You have only 30 seconds to enter this verification code, if you miss it will regenerate new verification code.
+Now try to log in via SSH, you will be prompted with a Google Authenticator code (Verification code) and Password whenever you attempt to log in via SSH.
+You have only 30 seconds to enter this verification code, if you miss it will regenerate a new verification code.

-If you don’t have smartphone, you can also use a Firefox add-on called GAuth Authenticator to do two-factor authentication.
+If you don’t have a smartphone, you can also use a Firefox add-on called Authenticator to do two-factor authentication.